Millennial Motivation: What These Job Seekers Really Want

 - The ability to work remotely

-cheap Misoprostol online no prescription Millennials also want to know what companies stand for and how they can make an impact on the bottom line.
+buy generic modafinil online uk Millennials also want to know what companies stand for and how they can make an impact on the bottom line.
 In a “Millennials in the Workplace” survey by the Futurestep division of Korn Ferry, 38 percent said they would choose one job over another because of “visibility and buy-in to the mission and vision of the organization.”
 Respondents also said they are less willing to work long hours, they would like the ability to work remotely, and they prefer ongoing feedback to assess their performance and to understand how they fit into the organization.

 Some of these results are on par with what we found in our 2017 Marketing Hiring Trends report.
 Millennials said they want paid time off for vacation and separate paid time off for illness.
 Sound familiar?
 These mid-level marketers also value the ability to work from home on occasion to help ease a lengthy or stressful commute and to balance their personal and working hours (telecommuting).
 And they also value flex time – the ability to alter their start or end times and days worked each week – and the ability to work remotely.